 |

 Here we have an Ambrotype portrait of an unidentified family.
 Ambros appeared in the mid-1850s.
 And were very common (1855-62).
 Here the father is missing.
 This suggests to us that the portrait was taken during the Civil War (1861-63) and father is away at the front.
-He is probably alive as mother is not wearing mourning black.
-CDVs appeard in the 1860s, but we still see Ambros in the early-60s.
+The Civil War of course lasted until 1865, but after 1863 we see far fewer ambros--mostly CDVs.
+And then about 1866 we begin to see cabinet cards.
+Father is probably still alive bcause mother is not wearing mourning black.
+CDVs appeard began to appear (1860), but we still see Ambros in the early-60s.
 There are four younger children poviding insights on period fashion.
 They look to be about 1-8 years old.
 The older boy wears a collar-buttoning long-pants suit with a white collar.
 His litle brother wears a collarless blouse with half sleeves and button-on pants.
 Men and boys at the time wore long-sleeve shirts.
 The little girl wears a dress with a low neckline.
+In this case we have interesting details on the Ambrotype elements that made up this cased portrait.

 Navigate the Boys' Historical Clothing Web Site: